-On Friday, January 12th, Tenerife’s Carnival 2018 commences.
+On Friday, February 1st, Tenerife’s Carnival 2019 commenced.
 It’s hard to believe, but Tenerife hosts the second largest carnival party, next to Rio de Janeiro, though it takes place on a small island!

 With their love for “fiestas”, the residents have even ensured their place in the Guinness Book of Records, in 1987, and have managed to hold on to the title ever since!
 The Carnival of Tenerife continues to get bigger, more colorful and even more spectacular with every passing year!

 As is done every year, the celebration is heralded by the presentation of contenders for the post of the Carnival Queen.
 A colorful spectacle with very unusual costumes!
 Afterwards, the competition of the “Murgas,” Spanish carnival groups, begins.
 Murga is a popular music and theater form that is performed during the carnival season, and Murgas are satire artists who perform critical songs about last year’s political and public events.

 There are adults as well as children groups who compete against their peers, in an effort to convince the audience with their eloquence.